onyx-lang/onyx-book/src/procedures/macros.md

 There are two kinds of macros: *block macros*, and *expression macros*.
 The distinguishing factor between them is the return type.
 If a macro returns `void`, it is a block macro.
 If it returns anything else, it is an expression macro.

-Block and expression macros behave different with respect to some of the language features.
+Block and expression macros behave differently with respect to some language features.
 Expression macros behave exactly like an inlined procedure call with dynamic scoping.
 ```onyx
 add_x_and_y :: macro (x: $T) -> T {
     defer println("Deferred print statement.");